ThomasCross257/Portfolio/content/projects/portfolio.md

 The original version of my personal portfolio is a static site developed using HTML, CSS and Javascript with no additional features.
 The site was developed both as a personal project and for my intro to web development class at community college.

-While the repository is archived, the latest version is still available on github pages, and can still be viewed below:
+While the repository is archived, the latest version is still available on github pages, and can still be viewed below.

-{{< link original_portfolio />}}
+(Note: The original portfolio will be placed here once the issue is resolved.)